2018 United States Senate election in New York

 The 2018 United States Senate election in New York took place on November 6, 2018.
-Incumbent U.S. Senator Kirsten Gillibrand was re-elected to a second full term, defeating Republican Chele Chiavacci Farley.
+Incumbent U.S. Senator Kirsten Gillibrand was re-elected to a second full term, defeating Republican Chele Chiavacci Farley with 67% of the vote.
+Gillibrand carried a majority of the state's counties and 26 of the state's 27 congressional districts, including five that elected Republicans the same night.

-As of 2021, this, along with the concurrent comptroller election is the last time Ontario, Seneca, Cayuga, Oneida, Washington, Otsego, Saint Lawrence and Sullivan counties have voted Democratic in a statewide election.

 Democratic primary

 Kirsten Gillibrand ran unopposed in the primary and automatically became the Democratic nominee.